trubrics/trubrics-docs/docs/new_to_trubrics/what_to_track.md

 - **Converted:**
     - **Plan** - if the event signals a user moving to a paid plan, you could add a property of the plan selected.

+## What next?

+Now you have a basic understanding of what events to track, you can use our [Javascript](../track_events/sdks/javascript.md) or [Python](../track_events/sdks/python.md) SDKs to track these events.